Pioneer Park Restrooms to be Renovated

 “When we sat down with the consultant, we intentionally wanted the new building to look and feel like it belonged there,” says Harris.
 “If you visit the current restroom building, you’ll notice that it looks out of place.
 After the renovations are completed, the building is going to look much more attractive and welcoming.”

 With design approval, staff will now work with the consultant on a project scope document.
-The City plans to go out to bid in the winter, with construction anticipated for 2023.
+The City plans to go out to bid in the summer, with construction anticipated for October 2022.

 The total cost to renovate the Pioneer Park restroom building is estimated at $1.59 million according to the City consultant, ARC Designs.
 Funding for the project will come from a Local Infrastructure Financing Tool (LIFT) grant.
 LIFT grants are administered by the State of Washington, to which the City of Puyallup is a participant in the program.
 To learn more about the LIFT Grant program, please visit their website.

 For questions about the Pioneer Park Restroom Renovation project, please contact Sarah Harris at Sarah@puyallupwa.gov or 253-841-5516.